orbitdb/SCPs/scps/SCP-6.md

 - `auth` This field replaces `identity` from version 2.
 It is a content-address for the identity used to authenticate the entry.
 In entry version 2 the `identity` field is relatively large and includes `identity.id` which is used for conflict-resolution/ordering.
 In entry version 3, since `identity` has been replaced with a reference to what was `identity`, the reference could take `identity.id`'s job of conflict-resolution if need be.

-- `sig`: This field is now encoded into base-64 instead of hex to reduce entry size.
+- `sig`: This field is now a Uint8Array and encoded by cbor as a byte string.
+This saves space and allows us to pass the signature directly to and from the cryptographic functions.

 - `payload`: This field does not change.